dhh1128/kila/numbers.md

 # Numbers

-Kila is strongly base-10 oriented.
+Kila is strongly base-10 oriented, and its numbering system is easy to learn because it is so predictable.

+English has number words for the digits zero through nine, but it also has number words that are less directly tied to digits, like "ten", and "eleven".
+Kila, on the other hand, always models number words as sequences of one to three digits.

+The digit names in kila are:

-number | word
+digit | word
 --- | ---
 0 | zo
 1 | un